hovinhthinh/RuLES/README.md

 # Ex: $ bash gen_data.sh ./data/imdb/
 ```
 ### 3. Train the embedding model
-We support following embedding model
+We can choose run each of these models:
 #### 3.1.
 TransE with AdaGrad
 ```
 $ bash run_transe.sh --workspace <workspace> --margin <margin> --lr <starting_learning_rate> --ncomp